-Funding for the Decolonizing Psychology Practices Conference has been provided by the American Psychological Association (APA) Board of Educational Affairs (BEA).
+Funding for the Decolonizing Psychology Practices Conference was provided by the American Psychological Association (APA) Board of Educational Affairs (BEA).

 Opening Remarks -- 9:00am - 9:10am